AmbireTech/adex-protocol/components/validator-stack.md

 Furthermore, the Sentry is the point that receives events from users, and it is it's job to impose limits described in the `campaignSpec` (e.g. max 10 events per user) and other sanity checks (e.g. limits per IP).
 Basically, any event that the sentry puts in the database will be counted by the validator worker.

+Multiple Sentry nodes can be spawned at the same time, and they can be across different servers/data centers.
+This will ensure redundancy and near-100% uptime.
+Furthermore, even if the OUTPACE worker crashes, as long as the events are recorded, channels will always be able to recover when the worker starts up again.

 @TODO nginx, ip restrictions

 #### API